Wirtos/Rprint/README.md

-# Rprint is a faster pure python rprint implementation.
+# Rprint is a faster pure python print implementation.
   - fast io storage support
   - just for fun
   - like print, but better!